 Applying for computer-based GED® testing at selected locations in Missouri is available through the end of 2013.

 Registration for the new test will begin in the fall of 2013.
 The new test will start January 2, 2014.

-NOTE: The GED Official Transcript Search and Duplicate Certificate Search systems are now available.
+NOTE: The HSE Official Transcript Search and Duplicate Certificate Search systems are now available.